✈️

 After you leave the arrival hall, you’ll want to stop and pick up a visitor SIM card if you don’t already have an international data plan.
 The airport is the only place you can do this because in the city, SIM cards need to be registered with an NIN (local ID number).
 MTN is the best network, followed by Airtel, but if you’re staying in Lagos, any SIM you can get is probably going to be fine.

-To get into the city from the airport, I’ve always had a good experience using Uber, Bolt, or Indrive (the most reliable in 2024).
+To get into the city from the airport, I’ve always had a good experience using Uber, Bolt, or Indrive.
 Meeting up with a ride app driver is a bit tricky as they’re not supposed to come around the pickup loop.
-I usually meet them in the “multilevel car park, by the cash point” which is a parking garage around the corner.
-If you’re arriving super late a night, it can be helpful to arrange a driver to pick you up beforehand, but it’s not a big deal either way.
+I usually meet them in the “multi-level car park on the ground floor by the cash point” which is a parking garage around the corner from the terminal.
+Just ask anyone to direct your towards the “car park” and they’ll lead the way.

-If you have any issues getting a Bolt / Uber / InDrive to pick you up, or are just willing to pay more for convenience, there are plenty of drivers hanging around which will undoubtedly ask if you need a ride.
-I’ve never had an unsafe experience with them, you’ll just pay 2x the cost of an Uber (maybe 25k-35k Naira) which is still quite affordable by international standards.
+The moment you leave the terminal you will undoubtedly have multiple people ask if you need a ride.
+I’ve never had an unsafe experience with these drivers, you’ll just pay 2x the cost of an Uber (maybe 25k-35k Naira) which is still quite affordable by international standards.